Wednesday, 7 September 2016

 “Which one was that?”

 “I’m trying to remember.
 I’ll let you know when we have a class.”
-(We have a class with them today. the last period.)
+(I have a class with them today.
+The last period.)

 “OK.”